 3. “Income, alcohol, internet, cheese, TV, and king size bed.”

 1. A desire to be in a relationship and the willingness to risk getting hurt.

-2. A willingness to work through your shit.
+3. A willingness and commitment to work through your shit.